Skip to main content

 CACR reports that it compared the requirements of the 2019 IES, inclusive of revisions effective in January 2021, with its IPD requirements and subsequently incorporated amendments.
 CACR provides preparatory courses in advance of each of the 12 written exams that candidates must pass.
 In 2021, CACR modified the structure and content of its audit exam.
 The first module is focused on general knowledge in the field of financial accounting and reporting, managerial accounting, corporate finance, commercial law and taxation.
 The second module emphasizes knowledge and professional skills in the field of auditing, information technology and statistics.
 The third module then assumes the connection of general knowledge with knowledge in the field of audit activity, including the application of independent judgment, professional skepticism and professional judgment.
 CACR also notes that its preparatory courses were also updated accordingly.

-Additionally, CACR has been transitioning from paper-based written exams to computer-based exams, where candidates also must demonstrate skills in using computer software.
-CACR expects to complete this transition by December 2023.
+Additionally, CACR transitioned from paper-based written exams to computer-based exams, where candidates also must demonstrate skills in using computer software.

 As noted, universities are responsible for the defining the university accounting education curricula.
 According to the 2013 Report on the Observance of Standards and Codes on Accounting and Auditing (ROSC) the curricula follow education requirements in line with earlier versions of the IES.